top of page

 Sesame Seeds

-Despite their tiny size, sesame seeds are packed with protein, fiber, and omega fatty acids.
-They are the main ingredient of Tahini, which is used in hummus and are nut-free if you have food allergies.
-Sesame oil is one of the most widely used products in Ayurveda for massage and the base oil for medicinal oils.
+Despite their tiny size, sesame seeds contain protein, fiber, and omega fatty acids.
+They are the main ingredient of Tahini, which is used in hummus, and are nut-free if you have food allergies.
+Sesame oil is one of the most widely used products in Ayurveda for massage and is used as a base oil for medicinal oils.

 Dosha Energies: Sweet, bitter, astringent, and heating.